ghaiklor/sails-service-cipher/README.md

 console.log(jwt.decodeSync('SOME_JWT_TOKEN')); // Decode JWT and print to console result
 ```

+For more options in `config` object, please, refer to [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package on npm.

 ## How to add another cipher?

 - First of all you need to inherits from `BaseCipher`.